Mining With Windows 10

-When you download the zip folder of a CLI mining software, it is wise to verify the checksums to make sure you have an authentic version of the software.
-Most of the time there will be a checksums file that has different strings that are used for verification, some CLI software don’t have checksums in that case you can skip this step.
+When you download the zip folder of CLI mining software, it is wise to verify the checksums to make sure you have an authentic version of the software.
+Most of the time there will be a checksums file that has different strings that are used for verification, some CLI software doesn’t have checksums in that case you can skip this step.
 These checksums are related to a certain file or folder.

 In the example above, TeamRedMiner checksums are for the teamredminer.exe file.
 So that means you will have to extract the ZIP Folder so you can have access to that .exe file.

-1. Open command prompt [not as admin] and navigate to the directory that you installed the Miner Zip folder in using the cd command.
+1. Open the command prompt [not as admin] and navigate to the directory that you installed the Miner Zip folder in using the cd command.

 2. Find out what file or folder is the checksums for and then navigate to that with the cd command.
 So since TeamRedMiner.exe is inside the folder, we first will extract it then we will use the cd command to get into the folder.